chanshiyucx/blog/journal/004-interview-simulation.md

 ### Mentore Junior

-> Describe your management style when mentoring junior developers
+> Describe your management style when mentoring junior developers?

 At Toyou Feiji, I mentored three junior developers using a structured approach.
 First, I got to know each person's learning style and career goals, then created personalized development plans.

 I assigned a different range of development tasks, starting with simple ones and gradually increasing complexity until they were able to undertake all development tasks.

-The key was building their confidence while maintaining code quality, so I established a standardized code review process to ensure code quality.
+The key challenge was building their confidence while maintaining code quality, so I established a standardized code review process to ensure code quality.

 ### Deadlines / High-Pressure